livz/livz.github.io/_posts/2016-02-23-binary-master-lieutenant-2.md

 ![Control EIP](/assets/images/bm7-1.png)

 ### Add ret2libc payload
-In a very similar way with the previous level, we'll return from _head_ function to the system function, and place the argument in an environment variable.
+In a very similar way with the previous level, we'll return from _head_ function to the _system_ function, and place its argument in an environment variable.
 All the unchanged details omitted for space.
 The format of our payload is:

 ```
 | PADDING (272 bytes) | addr. of system() | addr of exit() | addr of arguments |